sparkflows/sparkflows-docs/docs/installation/python-install-linux.rst

 Requirements:

-Python installation required the GCC compiler on your system, use the following command to install prerequisites for Python before installing it.
+Python installation requires the GCC compiler to be available on the machine.
+Use the following command to install the prerequisites for installing Python.

   * ``yum install gcc openssl-devel bzip2-devel libffi-devel zlib-devel``